zhaoyul/aposd-vs-clean-code/README.md

   grimace and feel the failure of your ability of expression.

 I have to be honest: I was horrified when I first read this text, and it still makes me cringe.
 This stigmatizes writing comments.
+Junior developers will think "if I write comments, people may think I've failed, so the safest thing is to write no comments."

 **UB:**